paser-group/ICPColocation/SELF_NOTES.md

 4. In `manifests/controller.pp` `password                  => hiera('lma::collector::infrastructure_alerting::password'),` is not a hard-coded password, so FP

+> Handled by TaintPup

 #### Repository-41

 Location:  `/Users/arahman/PRIOR_NCSU/SECU_REPOS/ostk-pupp/fuel-plugin-midonet-2018-06/`

 1. Nothing found or reported previously

+> Handled by TaintPup

 #### Repository-42